 A review of 24 studies performed by University of Oxford and Harvard Medical School researchers concluded that modafinil was effective, but only for very specific tasks.

-Modafinil made no difference to working memory, or mental flexibility, but did help with longer and more complex tasks such as planning and decision making.
+Modafinil made no difference to working memory or mental flexibility, but it did help with longer and more complex tasks, such as planning and decision making.

 Modafinil Side Effects